Jason2Brownlee/MachineLearningMischief/examples/test_set_pruning.md

 # Test Set Pruning

-> Remove hard-to-predict examples from the test set to improve results.
+> Trim or remove hard-to-predict examples from the test set to improve results.

-Data trimming or test set pruning are common terms for filtering the test set to remove those examples that are challenging for a model to predict correctly.
+## Description

+Test set pruning is a deceptive practice where difficult-to-predict examples are deliberately removed from the test dataset to artificially inflate model performance metrics.

-This is particularly problematic because it creates a false impression of model performance by only evaluating on "easy" examples.
-The reported metrics would be misleadingly high since they don't reflect how the model handles challenging or edge cases that it would encounter in real-world deployment.
+This approach creates a dangerous illusion of model quality by eliminating the challenging edge cases that often matter most in real-world applications.

+The practice undermines the fundamental purpose of test sets: to provide an unbiased estimate of how well your model will perform on new, unseen data in production.

+Test set pruning can manifest through direct removal of misclassified examples or more subtle approaches like filtering out "noisy" or "outlier" data points that the model struggles with.

+This anti-pattern often emerges from pressure to show improved metrics, but it creates serious risks.
+Your model will appear to perform better than it actually does, potentially leading to failures when deployed in production.

+Instead of pruning difficult examples, treat them as valuable signals.
+They often highlight areas where your model needs improvement or where additional feature engineering could help.

 ## Example